AlphaBeta906/AlphaBeta906/README.md

 ### 🌱 Active Projects

 #### ❓ What's next?
-I am planning, after Blood Alchemy's release to experiment with Web3.0 and create a spin off of Blood Alchemy.
+After the fall of Blood Alchemy, I am starting to be interested at Web3, so projects might be using it.

 ### 🔒 Inactive Projects